pekochu/computer-graphics-isc/practices/VLF Parser/README.md

 This practice is divided by two parts

 ## Part 1: Triangulation
 The hardest part.
-I have needed to implement an algorithm to make polygons with n sides into triangles.
-So, this was easy with squares, but with polygons with n sides was a little bit hard.
+I needed to implement an algorithm to convert polygons with n sides into triangles.
+This was easy with squares, but with n-sided polygons it was a bit difficult.
 In the end, I was able to pull this off.

 ### Square without triangles
 ![Square without triangles](CubeWithoutTriangles.png)